The answer to the question "When was the fountain pen invented?" is a long and rambling one.

 Why is it called a fountain pen?

-A fountain pen refers to any pen with ink stored inside the barrel of the pen that uses a metal nib to apply the ink to paper.
+This is any pen with ink stored inside its barrel.
+It uses a metal nib to apply the ink to paper.

-But pretty quickly into the development of the fountain pen, the metal nib became a necessary feature, unique to the pen.
+But for those who invented the fountain pen, the metal nib became a necessary feature, unique to the pen.

 Where fountain once referred to an unending flowing of ink that needed no interruption, it later referenced the steady flow of water-based liquid ink from the reservoir through the recognizable metal nib.

 |Learn More: How a Fountain Pen Works|

 You might now be wondering, "If fountain pens were all about a continuous flow of ink..."

 What did they use before fountain pens?